Pratiksha-004/Foody-Zone-React/README.md

 2)Utilized React.js to build a responsive and interactive user interface, ensuring a seamless user experience.
 3)Technologies Used:HTML5, Tailwind CSS, JavaScript, React.js, Node.js
+# Here are the steps to run a Foody-Zone-Webapp project:
+1. Clone the repository: `git clone (link unavailable)
+2. Navigate into the repository: cd Foody-Zone-Webapp
+3. Install dependencies: npm install
+4. Start the project: npm run dev